Carbon footprint in travel: what is it and why is it a useful concept?

 Despite the fact that oil companies once used the concept for their own propaganda, it is much more than “just a buzzword.”
 It is – and should be – the first step for any company on the road to greater transparency of the environmental costs of the goods they produce and the services they provide.
 And this transparency is a step towards a better future – without it, it is impossible to define realistic targets and climate strategies and, consequently, to stop climate change.

 Learn how you can become more transparent about your travel products’ carbon footprints with Oncarbon.
-Book a call and see how we can help you empower your customers to make better travel decisions.
+See our demo and learn how we can help you empower your customers to make better travel decisions.

 Original cover picture: John O Nolan/Unsplash.